Mouse DPI Analyzer

 Privacy First

-Your entire mouse DPI check runs in your browser, so nothing leaves your device.
+Your entire mouse dpi check runs in your browser, so nothing leaves your device.
 There is no activity tracking, no data collection, and no third-party involvement; your results stay on your screen and only your screen.

-The Basic
+The Basics

 Understanding eDPI, Sensor Accuracy, and What Actually Affects Your DPI

 Your mouse DPI is not the only number that matters.
 When you multiply your hardware DPI by your in-game mouse sensitivity, you get your eDPI, effective DPI, and that is what actually controls how far your crosshair moves per inch of hand motion.
 Two players can run completely different DPI settings and still share the exact same eDPI.
-That is why you need a reliable mouse DPI checker online first; without your true hardware DPI, your eDPI calculation is built on a guess.
+That is why you need a reliable dpi checker online first; without your true hardware DPI, your eDPI calculation is built on a guess.

 Why Your Advertised DPI Is Often Wrong